spodell/NaPDoS2_website/README.md

 	- Randomization

+	- Sliding window subsequences

 What the NaPDoS2 website does:

-	- NaPDoS2 detects and classifies ketosynthase (KS) and condensation (C) domains from genomic, metagenomic, and PCR amplicon sequence data.
+	- NaPDoS2 detects and classifies ketosynthase (KS) and condensation (C) domains from genomic, metagenomic, and PCR amplicon data based on sequence similarity to a manually curated reference database of experimentally verified examples.

-	- A phylogeny-based classification scheme is used to make functional predictions about the larger polyketide synthase (PKS) and non-ribosomal peptide synthetase (NRPS) genes in which these domains reside.
+	- A phylogeny-based classification scheme is used to make functional predictions about the polyketide synthase (PKS) and non-ribosomal peptide synthetase (NRPS) genes in which these domains reside.

-	- NaPDoS2 provides a rapid method to assess biosynthetic potential without the need for fully assembled biosynthetic gene clusters (BGCs), instead relying on short KS and C domain sequence tags-- this approach is particularly useful for amplicons, poorly assembled genomes, or metagenomes.
+	- NaPDoS2 provides a rapid method to assess biosynthetic potential without the need for fully assembled biosynthetic gene clusters (BGCs), instead relying on short KS and C domain sequence tags.
+This approach is particularly useful for amplicons, poorly assembled genomes, or metagenomes.

 	- The output can be used to assess the biosynthetic potential of large